Queueing messages

 # Both commands have been dispatched here.

-fail_silently is forwarded to the underlying Pump.
+concurrency, fail_silently, and middlewares are forwarded to the underlying Pump.